timotheuzi/ansible-weblogic-patching-automation/README.md

 For execute it alone use the following command
 - $ ansible-playbook weblogic-fmw-domain.yml

-Author and Owner - Tim Haggerty
+Author and Owner - timotheuzi